We would like to express our thanks to each of you who participated in Sharing is Caring X Amsterdam 2019 on November 22, 2019.

 Hopefully you enjoyed it as much as we did and you used the opportunity to extend your existing networks.

 We would like to give special thanks to our wonderful speakers, our programme committee, our organizing committee and all our other helpers.

-The presentations can be viewed here.
-The recordings will come available as soon as possible.
+The presentations (slides and recordings) can be viewed here.

 Dr Ingrid Dillo is Deputy Director at DANS (Data Archiving and Networked Services) in the Netherlands.
 She holds a PhD in history and has worked in the field of policy development for the last 30 years, including as senior policy advisor at the Dutch Ministry of Education, Culture and Science and the National Library of the Netherlands (KB).
 Among her areas of expertise are research data management and the certification of digital repositories.
 Ingrid is Co-chair of the Research Data Alliance (RDA) Council.
 She is also Treasurer of the Board of CoreTrustSeal (CTS) and Vice Chair of the Scientific Committee of the ISC/World Data System (WDS).
 Ingrid is project coordinator of the European H2020 project FAIRsFAIR.